 1. Expect to Overeat

-Did you know that ‘normal’ eaters gain on average 1 pound over the holidays, whereas ‘overweight’ and obese people typically experience a significantly higher weight gain (around 5 lbs or so)?
+It might help you to know that ‘normal’ eaters (non dieters) gain on average 1 pound over the holidays, whereas dieters typically experience a significantly higher weight gain.
 Why do you think that is?

 It’s because ‘normal’ eaters don’t have food rules.
 They know it’s a holiday period.